lifespline/agile/docs/sphinx/src/development_flow/problem_analysis/problem_solution_analysis.rst

 Problem/Solution Analysis
 =========================

-If the :ref:`problem statement <prob_statement>` consists of multiple problem statements, **there is some underlying problem that can be analyzed from within the framework of a possible solution to all the problem statements** (we assume a problem can only be analyzed from within the framework of a possible solution).
+If the problem statement consists of multiple problem statements, **there is some underlying problem that can be analyzed from within the framework of a possible solution to all the problem statements** (we assume a problem can only be analyzed from within the framework of a possible solution).
 The analysis outputs a generic solution that will satisfy all the problem statement.

 .. code-block:: rst